AaronErhardt/AaronErhardt.github.io/content/posts/announcing_relm4_v0.4.md

 # What's new?

 Relm4 v0.4 brings a lot of new features and improvements.
-I'm excited to present you the highlights of this release!
+I'm excited to present to you the highlights of this release!

 ## Macros for everyone!

 In recent Relm4 releases, the macros were tightly integrated into the library itself.
 This limitation is now removed!
 Most importantly, users of gtk4-rs will be able to use the `view!` macro by only pulling in `relm4-macros` as dependency without the rest of Relm4.
-This gives you even more freedom to choose how much of Relm4's features you prefer to use.
+This gives you even more freedom to choose how much of Relm4's features you want to use.

 ```rust
 // Creating a box with a button inside.